The classical topological invariants of homogeneous spaces: Introduction

-If $K \subset G$ is a closed subgroup of $G$ then the restriction homomorphism is a ring homomorphism $R(G) \to R(K)$ of representation rings.
+If $K \subset G$ is a subgroup of $G$ then the restriction homomorphism is a ring homomorphism $R(G) \to R(K)$ of representation rings.
 Our primary strategy is to extract topological information about $G/K$ from this ring homomorphism.
 We use $\K$-theory to study topological invariants and to express these invariants in terms of representation theory.
 In doing so, we take advantage of the usual natural operations, $\lambda$-operations $\lambda^k$ and Adams operations $\psi^k$, acting on these rings.
 Then we use the powerful methods of representation theory, both conceptual and computational, to get our results.
 This leads to systematic methods that apply equally well to any simply connected Lie group.
 Our main objective is to apply these methods to understand more about the exceptional symmetric spaces.

-There is significant computational aspect to this approach, with its emphasis on the exceptional symmetric spaces, since some big numbers occur in the representation theory of the exceptional Lie groups.
+There is a significant computational aspect to this approach, with its emphasis on the exceptional symmetric spaces, since some big numbers occur in the representation theory of the exceptional Lie groups.
 For example, the representation ring of $E_8$ is generated by the eight fundamental representations, with dimension

-The examples we study in detail in this paper are the four Rosenfeld projective planes, FII, EIII, EVI, EVIII in Cartan's list, with dimensions 16, 32, 64, and 128.
-We plan to study the other exceptional symmetric spaces, in detail, in a follow up to this paper.
+The examples we study in detail in this paper are the three Rosenfeld projective planes, EIII, EVI, EVIII in Cartan's list, with dimensions 32, 64, and 128.
+In particular, our methods are tailored to the case where $G$ and $K$ have equal rank.
+We plan to study the other exceptional symmetric spaces, including those where $K$ has rank less than $G$, in detail in a follow up to this paper.

 The following three results give us a good starting point for understanding topological invariants of a Lie group $G$, its homogeneous spaces $G/K$, and its classifying space $BG$, in terms of $\K$-theory and representation theory. \begin{enumerate} \item Let $G$ be a Lie group with $\pi_1(G)$ a free abelian group.
-Then a theorem due to Luke Hodgkin \cite{MR0478156} gives a simple and conceptual description of the $\K$-theory of $G$ as a functor of the representation ring $R(G)$: precisely
+Then a theorem due to Luke Hodgkin \cite[p.~85]{MR0478156} gives a simple and conceptual description of the $\K$-theory of $G$ as a functor of the representation ring $R(G)$: precisely

-\item Suppose that $K$ is a closed subgroup of $G$ with the same rank as $G$.
+\item Suppose that $K$ is a subgroup of $G$ with the same rank as $G$.
 Then again we get a simple and conceptual description of the $K$-theory of $G/K$ using a theorem of Harsh Pittie \cite{MR0290402}: precisely

 \item If $G$ is any Lie group, the well-known Atiyah--Segal completion theorem \cite{MR0259946} gives the $\K$-theory of $BG$ as a functor of the representation ring of $G$:

 where $\hat{R}(G)$ is the completion of $R(G)$ at the augmentation ideal. \end{enumerate}